 Interview Several Candidates

 Not only will you want to have a good look at their respective portfolios and relevant projects that match what you’re looking for, you’ll want to ask them to break down their process for tackling your job.
 This includes not only having them spell out timelines, work schedules, and fees, but asking for references you can call to have first-hand accounts of what it’s like to work with them.
+We follow the same rules for all jobs at Shopify.

 Create a Clear and Detailed Contract